rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

 6. Select `Allow selected permissions` for the initial login.

-8. You just logged into Argo CD 👏👏👏!
+7. You just logged into Argo CD 👏👏👏!
 Lets deploy a sample application through the UI.
 It'll be just to give you a taste of Argo CD's magic before we use it for our MLOps reasons.
 On Argo CD - click `CREATE APPLICATION`.
 You should see an empty form.
 Let's fill it out by setting the following:
    * On the "GENERAL" box
       * Application Name: `todolist`
-      * Project: `default`
+      * Project Name: `default`
       * Sync Policy: `Automatic`
    * On the "SOURCE" box
       * Repository URL: `https://rht-labs.com/todolist/`
-      * Select `Helm` from the right drop down menu
+      * Select `Helm` from the right GIT/HELM drop down menu
       * Chart: `todolist`
       * Version: `1.1.0`
    * On the "DESTINATION" box